Tab-SE/tabcloud_embed_okta_eas/okta-hosted-login/README.md

 # Express & Okta-Hosted Login Page Example
+# Extended with Tableau Embedded Analytics & OKTA acting as the Oauth 2.0 EAS (External Authorization Server)

 This example shows you how to use the [OIDC Middleware Library][] to login a user.
 The login is achieved through the [Authorization Code Flow], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application and a local cookie session is created using [express-session][].